benbalter/benbalter.github.com/_posts/2015-02-20-jekyll-collections.md

 redirect_from: 2015/02/16/jekyll-collections/
 ---

 Collections are Jekyll's most powerful and simultaneously least understood feature.
 If you're not familiar with [Jekyll](http://jekyllrb.com/), Jekyll is a static site generator.
 Think of it like a content management system (CMS), [without all the complexity](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/) and headache.
-No need to build a giant content-strangling Rube Goldberg machine to "manage" content, if all you're doing at the end of the day is putting out HTML, Javascript, and CSS, the building blocks of the internet.
+No need to build a giant content-strangling Rube Goldberg machine to "manage" content, if all you're doing at the end of the day is putting out HTML, JavaScript, and CSS, the building blocks of the internet.
 As a result, Jekyll gets out of your way and [allows you to concentrate on what truly matters](https://ben.balter.com/2012/10/01/welcome-to-the-post-cms-world/): your content.

 ### Posts and pages